Machine learning of electronic structure and atomistic properties from the external potential: Theory and methods

 Note that these matrix elements correspond to the projection of $\hat{V}$ for a structure $A$ on basis functions $\alpha$ and $\beta$ respectively centered on atoms $i$ and $j$, that is $\vext^{(i \alpha) (j \beta)}(A)$, which, for ease of readability, we have denoted by $\vext^{\alpha \beta}(A_{ij})$.

 For a fixed particle number and a nondegenerate ground state, the first HK theorem (HK1) guarantees that the external potential uniquely determines the many-body ground state wavefunction, and therefore all ground state observables, even though this dependence is not known in closed form.
 Although the theorem is commonly expressed as a one-to-one correspondence between $\hat{V}$ and the electron density, it implies that both ground state properties and one-particle operators, including the Fock matrix and the one-particle reduced density matrix, can be expressed as functionals of the external potential.
 In the following, we use the matrix elements of $\hat{V}$, ~\eqref{eq:vext-matrix-elements} as inputs to two complementary modeling strategies that share the same symmetry-adapted external potential inputs but differ in targets, \emph{Op2Prop} models (Fig.~\ref{fig:op2op_schema}, green) that predict molecular properties and \emph{Op2Op} models (Fig.~\ref{fig:op2op_schema}, blue) that learn effective single-particle matrices (Fock or density matrix), treating the input and output basis resolutions as tunable hyperparameters.
-Note that HK1 need not be limited to the nuclear potential we consider in Eq.~\eqref{eq:vext-definition}, but also apply to scalar potentials that are not purely nuclear contributions and may account for additional fields or perturbations.
+Note that HK1 need not be limited to the nuclear potential we consider in Eq.~\eqref{eq:vext-definition}, but also applies to scalar potentials that are not purely nuclear contributions and may account for additional fields or perturbations.
+These potentials can be used as inputs for ML in an analogous manner~\cite{zhang2026transferable}.

 On the other hand, the second HK theorem (HK2) establishes a variational principle for the ground state energy as a functional of the density.
-While we do not explicitly construct such an energy functional, we invoke its spirit in \emph{effective Op2Op} models (Fig.~\ref{fig:op2op_schema}, cyan), which infer an effective density matrix or Fock matrix that are trained to reproduce reference observables from the underlying QM calculation. \\
+While we do not explicitly construct such an energy functional, we invoke its spirit in \emph{effective Op2Op} models (Fig.~\ref{fig:op2op_schema}, cyan), which infer an effective density matrix or Fock matrix that are trained to reproduce reference observables from the underlying ground state QM calculation. \\